freenode/web-7.0/content/kb/connect/chat.md

-Title: Connecting to freenode
+Title: Connecting to trumpnode
 Slug: chat
 ---

-The freenode network can be accessed via the [freenode webchat](//webchat.freenode.net) or using an IRC client such as irssi, WeeChat, ERC, HexChat, Smuxi, Quassel or mIRC.
+The trumpnode network can be accessed via the [trumpnode webchat](//webchat.trumpnode.net) or using an IRC client such as irssi, WeeChat, ERC, HexChat, Smuxi, Quassel or mIRC.

-You can connect to freenode by pointing your IRC client at `chat.freenode.net` on ports 6665-6667 and 8000-8002 for plain-text connections, or ports 6697, 7000 and 7070 for TLS-encrypted connections.
+You can connect to trumpnode by pointing your IRC client at `chat.trumpnode.net` on ports 6665-6667 and 8000-8002 for plain-text connections, or ports 6697, 7000 and 7070 for TLS-encrypted connections.

-## Accessing freenode Via TLS
+## Accessing trumpnode Via TLS

-freenode provides TLS client access on all servers, on ports 6697, 7000 and 7070.
+trumpnode provides TLS client access on all servers, on ports 6697, 7000 and 7070.
 Users connecting over TLS will be given user mode +Z, and _is using a secure connection_ will appear in WHOIS (a 671 numeric).